 Each year WordPress releases a new and default theme which is generally named after the upcoming year.
-This year WordPress 5.3 consign with Twenty Twenty as the brand new default WordPress theme.
+This year WordPress 5.3 was consigned with Twenty Twenty as the brand-new default WordPress theme.

-The main aim of designing this theme was to upgrade the functionality of your website and allows you to take full advantage for the WordPress block editor.
+The main aim of designing this theme was to upgrade the functionality of your website and allow you to take full advantage of the WordPress block editor.
 Now you can easily create an awesome and stunning content layout for your articles and pages.

-The theme uses the inter typeface (font), which makes your headlines more attractive and beautiful.
-The fonts look great on any type of device you are using whether it is smartphone, tablet, ios or desktops and also provide better reading experience across all of these.
+The theme uses the inter-typeface (font), which makes your headlines more attractive and beautiful.
+The fonts look great on any type of device you are using whether it is a smartphone, tablet, iOS, or desktops, and also provide a better reading experience across all of these.

-It offers you to use the full-width templates with your posts and pages.
+It allows you to use full-width templates with your posts and pages.
 This template works very well with the block editor as well as other page builder plugins.

 In short, we can say that the Twenty Twenty theme basically works as a showcase that promotes the available options for using the blocks within the WordPress block editor.
 The theme is suitable for both your business websites as well as your personal blogs.